mongodb-js/mongosh/CONTRIBUTING.md

 ## Workflow

 MongoDB welcomes community contributions!
-If you’re interested in making a contribution to MongoDB Compass, please follow the steps below before you start writing any code:
+If you’re interested in making a contribution to the MongoDB Shell, please follow the steps below before you start writing any code:

 1. Sign the [contributor's agreement](http://www.mongodb.com/contributor).
 This will allow us to review and accept contributions.
 1. Fork the repository on GitHub